tianhaoz95/codeNboba/docs/eng/README.md

 Here is where I keep the note for all the engineering related stuff.

+## Machine Learning

+Work in progress...

 ## Reinforcement learning

-> Learn to make good sequences of decisions.
+Learn to make good sequences of decisions.

 ### Open AI gym